-Kristin Peck currently serves as Zoetis' Chief Executive Officer, a role she has held since January 2020, and as member of the Board of Directors since October 2019.
-Prior to becoming CEO at Zoetis, the global leader in the annual health industry, Ms. Peck was Executive Vice President and Group President, U.S. Operations, Business Development and Strategy at Zoetis from March 2018 to December 2019.
+Kristin C. Peck currently serves as Zoetis' Chief Executive Officer, a role she has held since January 2020, and as member of the Board of Directors since October 2019.
+Prior to becoming CEO at Zoetis, the global leader in the animal health industry, Ms. Peck was Executive Vice President and Group President, U.S. Operations, Business Development and Strategy at Zoetis from March 2018 to December 2019.
 Ms. Peck previously served as our Executive Vice President and President, U.S. Operations from May 2015 to February 2018 and Executive Vice President and Group President from October 2012 through April 2015, where she had oversight for our business development, global manufacturing and supply and marketing and sales functions.
-In these roles,

-Ms. Peck helped usher Zoetis through its Initial Public Offering in 2013 and has been a driving force of change in areas including Global Manufacturing and Supply, Global Poultry, Global Diagnostics, Corporate Development, and New Product Marketing and Global Market Research.
+In these roles, Ms. Peck helped usher Zoetis through its Initial Public Offering in 2013 and has been a driving force of change in areas including Global Manufacturing and Supply, Global Poultry, Global Diagnostics, Corporate Development, and New Product Marketing and Global Market Research.
 Before joining Zoetis, Ms. Peck served as Executive Vice President, Worldwide Business Development and Innovation at Pfizer Inc. (February 2004 - October 2012) and as a member of Pfizer's Executive Leadership Team, where she gained human capital management experience.
 Prior to joining Pfizer, Ms. Peck held roles at The Boston Consulting Group (BCG) (1999 - 2004) as well as in private equity and real estate finance at The Prudential Realty Group, The O'Connor Group and J.P.
 Morgan.

-In addition to her service on the Zoetis Board of Directors, Ms. Peck currently serves as a member of the Board of Directors of BlackRock (since September 2021) and of Catalyst, a global non-profit that helps companies accelerate women into leadership and formerly served on the Board of Directors of Thomson Reuters.
-Ms. Peck is a member of the Business Roundtable, The Business Council, President of HealthforAnimals and is also a member of the Advisory Board for the Deming Center for Quality, Productivity and Competitiveness at Columbia Business School.
+In addition to her service on the Zoetis Board of Directors, Ms. Peck currently serves as a member of the Board of Directors of BlackRock (since September 2021), the Board of Trustees of Mayo Clinic and of the Board of Directors of Catalyst, a global non-profit that helps companies accelerate women into leadership, and she formerly served on the Board of Directors of Thomson Reuters.
+Ms. Peck is a member of the Business Roundtable, The Business Council and is also a member of the Columbia Business School Board of Directors.
 Ms. Peck holds a bachelor's degree from Georgetown University and an MBA from Columbia Business School.
 Ms. Peck's knowledge and leadership of the Company as our current CEO, her animal health and pharmaceutical industry experience, and her global operational expertise, along with her public company board experience, make her a valuable member of our Board.